ganeticon/ganeticon.github.io/docs/index.md

 40219 Düsseldorf
 Germany

-#### accommodation
+#### Accommodation
 * A good recommendation could be the hotel ["Holiday Inn Düsseldorf Hafen"](https://www.ihg.com/holidayinn/hotels/de/de/dusseldorf/dushv/hoteldetail).
 The hotel is about a 10 minute walk from sipgate and is located directly at tram and suburban train stops.
-You can easily reach us from the main station and also by S-Bahn (suburban train) from Airport from there.
 * There are also the much more comfortable (and more expensive) alternatives: "INNSIDE Düsseldorf Hafen", "Courtyard Düsseldorf Hafen" and "Hyatt Regency
 Düsseldorf", which are located directly in the Medienhafen (that is then about 10 minutes in the other direction seen from sipgate).

 #### How to get there
 * **by air/rail**: From Düsseldorf airport, take the S11 via Düsseldorf main station to the Düsseldorf Völklingerstraße stop (approx. 25 minutes).
 The departure direction
 Volmerswerther Straße leads to Holiday Inn, the exit towards Völklinger Straße leads to sipgate.
-At the end of the stairs turn right to the next intersection and then left onto turn into Gladbacher Straße.
+At the end of the stairs turn right to the next intersection and then turn left into Gladbacher Straße.
 Follow Gladbacher Straße to house number 74 and enter the courtyard through the gate.
 From there, GanetiCon will also be signposted.
 If you come from Düsseldorf main station, you can also take the S8 or S28 lines.
-If you are travelling within Düsseldorf: tram lines 706 and 707 stop directly at the
+If you are travelling within Düsseldorf, tram lines 706 and 707 stop directly at the
 Gladbacher Straße, approx. 100 metres from the courtyard entrance (Wupperstraße stop).
 * **by car**: [Here](https://www.sipgate.de/kontakt#anfahrt) and [here](https://maps.google.com/?q=51.21146543549667,6.754880409717543) you will find the way to free parking behind sipgate's house.